marianaharnyk/sign-up-form/README.md

 # Sign-up form

+You can visit deployed version by this link https://marianaharnyk.github.io/sign-up-form/

 ## Development server

 Run `npm install` to install dependencies.
 Then run `gulp default` to run the app locally.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.